 It is important for executors to appreciate that their conduct will be scrutinised, and they may ultimately be required to account for their actions to a court.

 The law is required to uphold the very highest standards.
-Executors who fall short in performing their duties may be removed from office, ordered to repay monies to the estate and be held personally liable for legal cost.
-In the most serious cases, they could find themselves committed to prison — which is what happened to the executor in the case of Totton.
-In that instance the executor failed to provide financial information to solicitors who were representing a party making a claim against the estate.
+Executors who fall short in performing their duties may be removed from office, ordered to repay monies to the estate, and be held personally liable for legal cost.
+In the most serious cases, they could find themselves committed to prison — which is what happened to the executor in the case of Totton -v- Totton.
+In that instance the executor failed to provide financial information to solicitors who were representing parties making a claim against the estate.
 The judge considered that the executor’s misconduct was so serious that it merited an immediate 4-month custodial sentence for contempt of court.
-Fortunately for the executor, the judge gave them one final chance to comply with their legal obligations, passing a suspended sentence.
+Fortunately for the executor, the judge gave him one final chance to comply with his legal obligations by passing a suspended sentence.

-Most cases of executor misconduct do not get this far.
+Most cases of executor misconduct do not get as far as it did in Totton.
 Our team of contentious probate lawyers deal with executor disputes on a daily basis and are skilled at resolving disputes without formally involving the courts.
 Even the most recalcitrant executor is likely to heed the warnings of our specialist solicitors and opt to comply with our requests, rather than face the financial risks (or worse) of court action.

 However, where an executor refuses to honour their legal duties, we are experienced in bringing cases to court and seeking the removal of rogue executors from office along financial sanctions.